goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      'roles': [{'principal': 'zope.daniel',
                 'role': 'zope.Janitor',
                 'setting': PermissionSetting: Allow}]}

+    The roles section of the matrix displays the final say on whether or not the user has the role assigned at this context level.
+    >>> pprint(matrix['roles'])
+    {'zope.Janitor': [{'setting': 'Allow', 'permission': 'concord.ReadIssue'}],
+     'zope.Writer':  [{'setting': 'Allow', 'permission': 'concord.DeleteArticle'},
+                      {'setting': 'Allow', 'permission': 'concord.CreateArticle'},
+                      {'setting': 'Allow', 'permission': 'concord.ReadIssue'}]}

 Now lets see what the permission details returns

     >>> from zope.publisher.interfaces.browser import IBrowserRequest